Ever walk into a room and forget why you're there, or read the same paragraph three times without absorbing anything?

 Here are three simple ways to start:

-• Take three slow breaths before opening your laptop.
+Take three slow breaths before opening your laptop.

-• Eat one meal a day without screens or distractions.
+Eat one meal a day without screens or distractions.

-• Stroll and focus on the sounds around you.
+Stroll and focus on the sounds around you.

 Sensory anchor: Feel your feet on the ground as you breathe.
 Grounding the body grounds the mind.

 Even a 60-second pause before starting your workday can shift your mindset.
 One reader, a university student managing ADHD, began using a grounding ritual before studying: a breath, a sip of water, and a sentence like "I'm here now."
-Within two weeks, she reported less screen-scrolling, more presence, and surprisingly, fewer headaches.
+Within two weeks, she reported less screen-scrolling, more presence, and, surprisingly, fewer headaches.

-For more practical techniques on decluttering your mind and improving recall, explore the Headway summary of ‘Create Space’ by Derek Draper.
+If staying focused feels hard, you're not broken — you're untrained.
+For more practical techniques to declutter your mind and improve recall, explore the Headway summary of 'Create Space' by Derek Draper.
 It shares strategies to sharpen focus and strengthen decision-making by creating mental clarity.

 These small moments help rebuild the mental muscle of focus — one breath, one choice, one return to the present at a time.